drug-design/course/docs/chapters/3d-qsar.md

     ![](https://media.drugdesign.org/course/3d-qsar/3d_qsar_76.gif){: loading=lazy }

 === "3D Browser"
-    <div id="nglviewer-container-br-steric-contour-map" class="nglviewer-container" data-molecule-id="steric-contour-map" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-steric-contour-map' class='nglviewer-container' data-molecule-id='steric-contour-map' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Exploitation of the Electrostatic Contour Map
 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-When electronegative groups (Cl, CF3) are introduced into the red areas biological activities are increased; and when electronegative groups (Br, CN) are in the blue areas biological activities are decreased.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/exploitation-electrostatic-contour-map-231e36ad'><i class='fa fa-play' aria-hidden='true'></i></button>When electronegative groups (Cl, CF3) are introduced into the red areas biological activities are increased; and when electronegative groups (Br, CN) are in the blue areas biological activities are decreased.

 === "Gif"
     ![](https://media.drugdesign.org/course/3d-qsar/3d_qsar_77.gif){: loading=lazy }

 === "3D Browser"
-    <div id="nglviewer-container-br-ele-contour-map" class="nglviewer-container" data-molecule-id="ele-contour-map" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-ele-contour-map' class='nglviewer-container' data-molecule-id='ele-contour-map' style='width: 750px; height: 450px;' data-initialized='false'></div>

 ### Stability Problem of CoMFA Models

-CoMFA models are sensitive to the parameters used to construct them.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/stability-problem-comfa-models-826d1994'><i class='fa fa-play' aria-hidden='true'></i></button>CoMFA models are sensitive to the parameters used to construct them.
 For example, very small changes in the relative alignment of the molecules can result in substantially different regression models.
 Other parameters include the lattice (spacing, orientation and dimensions) or the methods used for calculating the fields.
 The stability of the models is a difficult issue which is explicitly addressed by the new methods currently in development.

 ![](https://media.drugdesign.org/course/3d-qsar/stability.gif){: loading=lazy }